Ethiy/py-faster-rcnn/README.md

     # and your Makefile.config in place, then simply do:
     make -j8 && make pycaffe
     ```
+    Do not use cmake for installation as it does not work.

 5. Download pre-computed Faster R-CNN detectors
     ```Shell